-- paddy must be put on a tarpaulin - paddy should be spread out at thickness of about 5 cm - drying paddy should be shuffled every 30 minutes to allow equal exposure to sun - drying paddy should not be left in direct sunlight for more than 3 hours, dry slowly to avoid broken rice - dry like this for 3 to 4 days - don't sell rice immediately after harvest, but wait 3 months.
+- paddy must be put on a tarpaulin.
+Doing this properly has the potential to increase the price you get for one bag of rice from UGX 170,000 to UGX 180,000. - paddy should be spread out at thickness of about 5 cm and should be shuffled every 30 minutes to allow equal exposure to sun.
+Drying paddy should not be left in direct sunlight for more than 3 hours, dry slowly to avoid broken rice.
+Dry like this for 3 to 4 days.
+Doing this has the potential to increase the price you get for one bag of rice from UGX 170,000 to UGX 190,000. - Don't sell rice immediately after harvest, but wait 3 months.
 If you are in urgent need for money, sell only part and make sure you know the going price in the market.
+Doing this has the potential to increase the price you get for one bag of rice from UGX 170,000 to UGX 180,000.